hazelcast/hazelcast-jet/site/docs/get-started/intro.md

 On the data processing side, a key feature of Jet is *windowed aggregation*, especially when combined with *event time-based processing*.
-For example, if your data is GPS location reports, you can find a smoothened velocity vector by using a *sliding window* and linear regression, and this takes just a few lines of code.
+For example, if your data is GPS location reports, you can find a smoothed velocity vector by using a *sliding window* and linear regression, and this takes just a few lines of code.

 Jet takes care of the problem of reordered data (reports with an older